KenKundert/why-invest-in-bitcoin/README.rst

 terms of what you originally invested.

-Now, consider an asset that promises to be more rewarding and, if widely adopted, solves the inflation problem by eliminating inflation.
+Now, consider an asset that promises to be more rewarding and, if widely adopted, solves the inflation problem by simply eliminating inflation.

 Bitcoin